Design homes & recreation activities.

 The inclusion of people affected by disability into the design of our communities is almost always an afterthought.
-This is what drives us to create design plans for (1) universally designed homes that work for anyone and (2) inclusive activities that allow anyone to participate.
+This is what drives us to create design plans for (1) universally designed homes and (2) inclusive recreation activities.
+View our design process here.

 It’s rare to find examples of universal design done well.
 We’re working to change that.
 We want universal design to be accessible to as many people as possible, so we share our design plans for anyone to use, anywhere.
 The plans will be available on this website, and we’re exploring ideas for in-person outreach.

 While design is a big piece of the puzzle, the design plans alone may not be enough for successful implementation of universally accessible homes or inclusive programs.
 We offer support that includes training and problem-solving about how to best accommodate people with specific disabilities.